Our four pillars serve as the global focus areas for inclusion and diversity:

 Inclusion ERGs are a place for employees to collaborate and provide or receive mentoring and professional development.
-Moreover, iERGs introduce new employees to our organizational culture and help to build and maintain employee engagement, satisfaction and retention.
+Moreover, iERGs introduce new employees to our organisational culture and help to build and maintain employee engagement, satisfaction and retention.

-Currently, our eight iERGs have more than 9,500 members in 60 countries, an increase of 32 percent over the last two years.
+Currently, our eight iERGs have more than 9,500 members in 60 countries, an increase of 32 per cent over the last two years.
 The WAVE and ENGAGE iERGs operate on a global basis, with more than 75 local groups (called myWAVE and myENGAGE).
 In the United States, the Veterans iERG serves members of the military and support allies.
-In 2016, we launched three additional iERGs: SOAR in support of our Asian-American employees; iConnect, supporting Black/African-American/People of Color employees; and #VAMOS!, supporting our Hispanic-American and Latino employees.
+In 2016, we launched three additional iERGs: SOAR in support of our Asian-American employees; iConnect, supporting Black/African-American/People of Colour employees; and #VAMOS!, supporting our Hispanic-American and Latino employees.
 We also launched a North American Lesbian, Gay, Bisexual and Transgender iERG (Eaton Pride), which expanded to Mexico and parts of Europe in 2018.
 Also in 2018, we launched enABLE, a new global iERG for people with disabilities.

 These iERGs help us identify priorities, break down barriers to change the culture, engage in business projects and get involved in initiatives to attract, retain and develop talent.
-Some of their activities include webinars, speakers, stretch assignment projects, networking events and roundtables with executives.
+Some of their activities include webinars, speakers, stretch assignment projects, networking events and round-tables with executives.

 And the iERGs can be change agents:

-We are proud of the impact iERGs have had at Eaton.
+We are proud of the impact the iERGs have had at Eaton.
 Their activities are engaging and empowering thousands around the world.

 In 2014, we launched our full-day leadership I&D education class, Valuing Inclusion & Diversity at Eaton—The Power of Perspectives (VID), globally to all leaders of people.
 Since then, more than 5,000 of our leaders have attended, with the objective of increasing awareness of their personal biases and learning how to be a more inclusive leader.
-We have also created tools that our leaders can use in their daily interactions (such as meetings, interviews, talent reviews and more) to help them move from unconscious bias to modeling behaviors of conscious inclusion.
+We have also created tools that our leaders can use in their daily interactions (such as meetings, interviews, talent reviews and more) to help them move from unconscious bias to modelling behaviours of conscious inclusion.

 Balancing work-life effectiveness is a common concern voiced by our employees.
 And, with the number of dual income and single-parent households rising around the world, our culture must be supportive of our employees in weighing work, family and personal demands.
-Flexible work solutions and inclusive programs will help us remain competitive in attracting the best talent and make it possible for employees in various situations to be able to remain at Eaton.
+Flexible work solutions and inclusive programmes will help us remain competitive in attracting the best talent and make it possible for employees in various situations to be able to remain at Eaton.